 When key parts of the health care law take effect in 2014, there will be a new way to buy health insurance: the Health Insurance Marketplace.
-To assist you as you evaluate options for you and your family, this notice provides some basic information about California's new Marketplace called Covered California.
+To assist you as you evaluate options for you and your family, this notice provides some basic information about California's new Marketplace called Covered California and employment-based health coverage offered by your employer.
 Individuals who don't have insurance coverage after 2013 may be subject to a penalty.